Our Parish Groups

 In their ministry they will accompany Fr.
 Paul to visit families.
 During the visit they will go through the readings, prayers, symbols and music for the funeral Mass/Service.
 They will pray together and let them know that they will be there on the day to guide them.

 When the person who has died arrives in the Church, they will meet the family, show them to their seat, check that they have the readings and prayers, accompany the readers to the Ambo and be on hand should the family need anything.

 They will place the Christian symbols on the coffin and where there is a Reception at the Church in the evening or prayers in the house or funeral parlour, they will share these with the Priest.

-As our team begins their ministry I ask you to pray for them, to encourage them and to support them as they go about their tasks.
-It is a very welcome ministry in the Parish as the care of those who have been bereaved takes time and sensitivity which I believe each member of the team brings with them.
-It is very fitting that the Funeral Ministry Team begins on the day when we celebrate Divine Mercy, that through their work those who are bereaved may be helped to bury their dead with the support and compassion of their Parish.
-Fr.
-Paul
+As our team continues in their ministry, we ask you to pray for them, to encourage them and to support them as they go about their tasks.
+It is a very welcome ministry in the Parish, as the care of those who have been bereaved takes time and sensitivity which we believe each member of the team brings with them.
+We pray that through the work of the Funeral Ministry Team, those who are bereaved may be helped to bury their dead with the support and compassion of their Parish.

 Ministers of the Word

 We have many great people involved in St. Cronan's Church including our Ministers of the Word, and we always welcome new readers.
 Please talk to one of the priests of the Parish or contact the Parish Office, if you wish to be a part of this ministry.

 Ministers of the Eucharist

 Are you interested in becoming a Minister of the Eucharist?
 If so, please contact a member of the team or one of the priests in the parish.
 You can also contact the Parish Office by phone or email.